beluganos/beluganos/doc/install-guide.md

 $ ./create.sh
 ```

+The message `Finished processing dependencies for fibc==...` indicates that installation is finished.

 ## 2. Register as a service

 Generally, registering Beluganos's main module as a Linux service is recommended.